 Building on Sharpe, historian Beshouy Botros asserts that being in the wake should point to new cultural narratives beyond colonial archives.
 Narratives that make "the case for oral histories, stories, cosmology and music as material" (Botros, 2020).
-Recalling the hybrid map sketch by the Lushai tribesman, his scribbles and lines showed signs of retaining cosmography, an archive in drawing.
-As he drew these routes of the soul, he was sewing new knowledge of cartography into old knowledge.
-It can be argued that the lines blended in a modern knowledge with precolonial knowing.
+Before I incorporate how I use cosmology and oral tradition in my own art practice, as a means to speak "nearby," I would like to introduce a small colonial anecdote.